hellenike/textbook/docs/topics/prepositions/index.md

 The adverbial properties of prepositions can also be seen in so-called compound verbs, in which a preposition is a prefix on a verb and shades its meaning according.
 For example, ἔρχομαι 'to go' --> εἰσέρχομαι 'to go into, enter'

 ### Agent: a use of the preposition ὑπό + genitive
-We have seen that the subject of a passive verb is the recipient of the action expressed by that verb: for example, "you are caught."
-To express who is the agent of the action of the passive verb, English uses the preposition "by": "you are caught by her husband."
+We have seen that the subject of a passive verb is the recipient of the action expressed by that verb: for example, "he is caught."
+To express who is the agent of the action of the passive verb, English uses the preposition "by": "he is caught by her husband."
 Ancient Greek expresses the personal agent of a passive verb with the preposition ὑπό plus a noun in the genitive.
-You can remember the three "P's" of personal agent: passive verb, preposition, and person in the genitive.
+You can remember the three "P's" of personal agent: **p**assive verb, **p**reposition ὑπό, and **p**erson in the genitive case.